floshin/eviltwin/README.md

-Reconstruction of the official website of Evil Twin: Cyprien's Chronicles by UbiSoft, that was hosted under the domain http://www.eviltwin-thegame.com/ and was partly preserved in the internet archive.
+Reconstruction of the official website of Evil Twin: Cyprien's Chronicles by UbiSoft, that was hosted under the domains http://www.eviltwin.fr and http://www.eviltwin-thegame.com/.
+It was partly preserved in the internet archive.